a23956491z/all_notes/OS & Architeture/OS-HW/OS-HW7.md

 * circular wait

 Because every type of resources are the same.
+* at least one process can get enough resources and return it.
-So it won't wait for the particular resource, resulting would not cause circular wait.
+* it won't wait for the particular resource, resulting would not cause circular wait.

 ## Problem 7.8
 ![](https://i.imgur.com/QXRMywd.png)

+### a. max need of one process in 1~m resource
+if a process need more than m resource, it could result infinite wait and would not return the resource which causing deadlock

+So the the maximum need of one process are m resources to keep deadlock free.

+### b. all maximum need less than m+n

 ## Problem 7.9
 ![](https://i.imgur.com/qO8JL4i.png)